Aru va`en: A Keeping of the Troth

 These were not the pure.

-These were not the ones who could bear the Troth without wound.
+These were not wolves who could bear the Troth without being kept.

 When the twelfth had been named, the Gravane turned to me.